splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-overview.md

 - [Program](../../1-sequence-and-data/1-concepts/00-program): The idea of building your own programs.
 - [Method](../../1-sequence-and-data/1-concepts/02-method): Creating your own Method, as well as calling Methods from libraries.
-- [Function](#): Creating your own Functions, as well as calling Functions from libraries.
+- [Function]: Creating your own Functions, as well as calling Functions from libraries.

 The following programming terminology will also be used in this chapter: